JL-Samper/Project-Showcase-Challenge/README.md

 The system can be mainly divided in two parts: the neural network and the federated environment.
 The former covers the design of the neural algorithm and its performance for DR diagnosis using [kaggle datasets](https://www.kaggle.com/benjaminwarner/resized-2015-2019-blindness-detection-images), whereas the latter covers the integration of the neural network in a federated architecture.
 The whole development have been done with PyTorch and PySyft.

-##### Neural Network Implementation
+#### Neural Network Implementation

-GAN is the neural network currently in use after evaluating its performance alongside a 2-layer convnet and transfer learning with densenet121.
+infoGAN[13] and transfer learning with VGG16[12] are the neural networks currently in use after evaluating its performance alongside a 2-layer convnet and transfer learning with densenet121.
 The dataset provides two images of the retina of each eye (that's important since natural eye lessions commonly appear in both eyes which can be evaluated in future improvements).
 There are five labels or classes to diagnose the retina:
 - No retinopathy
 - Mild nonproliferative retinopathy
 - Moderate nonproliferative retinopathy